salvatorecampagna/CarND/term1/project2_traffic_sign_classifier/writeup.md

 ### 5. Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 Training of the network takes place in the 12th cell.
-In the same cell, after each epoch the validation set is used to evaluate he perfoamnce of the network after each epoch.
+In the same cell, after each epoch the validation set is used to evaluate the performance of the network after each epoch.
 For each epoch the loss and accuracy is computed on both the training set and test set.
 Comparing the loss and accuracy on the training set and validation set allows to check for overfitting.
 Moreover, two plots are displayed in the 13th cell, showing the training and validation loss and accuracy as a function of the number of training epochs.
 Cell 14 reports the result on the test set.

 My final model results were: